 api_version

 description Top-level attribute specifying the Sensu API group and version.
-For events in Sensu backend version 5.0, this attribute should always be core/v2.
+For events in Sensu backend version 5.10, this attribute should always be core/v2.

 required Required for events in wrapped-json or yaml format for use with sensuctl create.

 type String

 example "api_version": "core/v2"

-metadata description Top-level scope containing the event namespace.
+metadata description Top-level scope containing the event namespace .
 The metadata map is always at the top level of the check definition.
-This means that in wrapped-json and yaml formats, the metadata scope occurs type Map of key-value pairs

-''' outside the spec scope.
+This means that in wrapped-json and yaml formats, the metadata scope occurs outside the spec scope.
 See the metadata attributes reference for details.

-Required for events in wrapped-json or yaml format for use with sensuctl create.
+''' required Required for events in wrapped-json or yaml format for use with sensuctl create.